 The Sky Commander indicated we were there, so in went the 13 Ethos—without a filter to begin.
 What did I see?
 Not much, muchachos, not much.
 After a little straining, I began to believe we were on the correct field.
 There were some very dim wisps here and there, but not much more than that, even with averted vision.
 For a minute I’d thought maybe the Sky Commander was hosed-up.
 That would have been a first, however, as this wonder-computer has literally never missed for me.
 “Let’s try the filter, then.”

 It’s a darned good thing I don’t have a really big Dobsonian, one that requires you to climb a ladder to get at the eyepiece.
 If I’d had one of those monster scopes, I’d shortly have been picking myself up off the ground.
 To put it mildly, I was amazed at the difference the filter made.
 From “almost there,” NGC 6888 went to “bright and obvious.”
 But that was not the brass ring.
-The brass ring was that I soon began to see the things I thought were reserved for large scopes or images.
-Almost immediately, it became obvious the area between the “horns” of the Crescent was not empty, but filled with a faint haze.
+The brass ring was I soon began to see the things I thought were reserved for large scopes or images.
+Almost immediately, it became obvious the area between the “horns” of the Crescent was not empty but filled with a faint haze.
 Then, I began to see mottled detail in that haze.
 I have never had as good a look at this object with Betsy—never.
-Was it a better OIII filter or the good skies or the fact that NGC 6888 was just past culmination that did the trick?
+Was it the better OIII filter or the good skies or that Betsy had newly upgraded high-reflectivity mirror coatings that did the trick?
 Maybe the combination of the three.
 That NGC 6888 was just past culmination didn't hurt neither.

 What kept me going till two and after wasn’t just the Monster Energy Drinks; it was, good, old M42.
-Long years ago, back when my frequent observing companion in those long-lost days, Pat Rochford, was still attending the DSRSG, we made a pact: “No going to bed before M42 is good and high.”
-In Pat’s absence, I’ve held to that, even if it ain’t always easy.
+Years ago, back when my frequent observing companion in those long-lost days, Pat Rochford, was still attending the DSRSG, we made a pact: “No going to bed before M42 is good and high!”
+In Pat’s absence, I’ve tried to hold to that, even if it ain’t always easy.
 It wasn’t easy on this night.
 Despite those caffeine—and who knows what else—laden energy drinks, taking plenty of breaks, and doing the other recommended actions (hydrated myself with water and pigged-out on Jack Link Teriyaki Steak Nuggets), I was dragging butt by one o’clock.

 I knew what awaited me in the eyepiece once the Great One was good and high, though, so on I pushed until M42 high enough to bother with, if not necessarily "good and high."
 The way the Great Nebula looked in the 28mm Uwan wide-field eyepiece when Orion was finally up enough probably deserves a whole blog entry of its own, but for now I’ll just say I looked and looked and looked and looked.